Conspiracy, microchips, DNA alteration: popular myths about the COVID-19 vaccine

 Prof Almond notes that the Pfizer / BioNTech vaccine is the first to be as effective as it can be licensed.
 We shouldn't be afraid of it just because it's a new technology, he emphasizes.

-Before vaccines are certified for general use, they undergo rigorous safety testing.
+Before vaccines are certified for widespread use, they are thoroughly tested for safety.

 Claire Wardle, author of a recent report on the vaccine myths circulating on social media, believes that they are due to "lack of data."
 That is, the demand for such information is great, but reliable facts are not enough.